RealHulubulu/Online_Resume/README.md

 You have to input the correct resume data into the index.html file.
 To change the colors adjust the values in the base.html file.
 There is a database attached to this app that just keeps track of when the site is visited.

+Here is my resume as an example. https://daniel-karasek-resume.herokuapp.com/

 This app is built using the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article - check it out.
 The tutorial above will help if you get stuck trying to deploy your own app.